Type Erasure#

 }

-describes the lower bound of the wildcard, meaning the specific generic parameter must satisfy the condition: the generic parameter must be of type T
+<? super T> describes the lower bound of the wildcard, meaning the specific generic parameter must satisfy the condition: the generic parameter must be of type T or its superclass.

 Reading#